influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withSpecversion(specversion)
 ```

-SpecVersion - The version of the CloudEvents specification used by the io.argoproj.workflow.v1alpha1.
+"SpecVersion - The version of the CloudEvents specification used by the io.argoproj.workflow.v1alpha1."

 ### fn filters.context.withSubject